proudparrot2/bnkr-pro/README.md

 - Active Community: With a expected development lifetime of a year, and a community support forever, Bunker PRO will last.
 - Downloading: In addtion to regular downloading, you can get Bunker PRO in two other methods that don't even show up in download history

-Excited?
+### 🔥 Excited?
+Leave a ⭐ (top right corner)

 Bunker PRO releases March 14th, 2023.

-Feel free to make an issue to suggest a feature.

-However I am not taking any developer applications (unless you think you're pretty good at JS)
+Feel free to make an issue to suggest a feature, however I am not taking any developer applications (unless you think you're pretty good at JS)